Skip to content

 When it comes to male fertility, oxidative stress can be a real troublemaker.
 An excess of free radicals can damage sperm cells, affecting their ability to fertilize an egg.
 But vitamin E can help protect sperm from oxidative damage.

-Vitamin E and Male Fertility Research
+Vitamin E and male fertility research

 Several studies have looked at the correlation between vitamin E and male fertility.